anubhav-cs/R_programming_coursera/Hospital Evaluation/README.md

  4. Ranking hospitals in all states

 ## How to run the code
- 1. Open R, and set the working directory as the project folder
+ 1. Open R and set the working directory as the project folder
  2. Execute the following.

         source(hospitalevalfunctions.R)
         file <- "rprog_data_ProgAssignment3-data/outcome-of-care-measures.csv"

  3. call the functions written in the file hospitalevalfunctions.R